-Film Africa is the Royal African Society’s annual London film festival celebrating the best African cinema from across the continent and diaspora.
+Film Africa is an annual London film festival celebrating the best African cinema from across the continent and diaspora brought to you by The Royal African Society.
 Established in 2011, every year Film Africa brings diverse London audiences a high quality and wide-ranging film programme accompanied by a vibrant series of events, including director Q&As, talks and discussions; professional workshops and master classes; school screenings and family activities; The Industry Forum; and Film Africa LIVE! music nights.
-Film Africa also recognises and supports new filmmaking talent through the Baobab Award for Best Short Film and the AUF Audience Award for Best Feature Film.
+Film Africa also recognises and supports new film making talent through the Baobab Award for Best Short Film and the Audience Award for Best Feature Film.

-The 2016 festival will take place in venues across London from 28 October to 6 November.
-The programme will be announced on 29 September.
+The 2018 festival will take place in venues across London from Friday 2 to Sunday 11 November.

 Film Africa aims to: